 One large 2012 study examined the rates of diagnostic mammograms and ipsilateral (in the same breast that was treated for DCIS) invasive procedures after breast conserving treatment.
 During the first 10 years, 31% of the women had diagnostic mammograms (which are more extensive than screening mammograms) and 62% had ipsilateral invasive procedures (e.g., needle biopsy, surgical biopsy, lumpectomy).
 The first six months after surgery to remove the DCIS lesions was particularly active.
 Excluding this early period, the annual rate of diagnostic mammograms was 4.3%; the corresponding rate of ipsilateral invasive procedures was 3.1%.
 Approximately 8.0% of the women experienced a recurrence of DCIS and 8.1% were diagnosed with invasive breast cancer during the follow-up period.

-Radiation treatment might be associated with different pattern of recurrence
+Radiation treatment might be linked to different recurrence pattern

 One controversial 10-year prospective study found that patterns of recurrence were different for women who had radiation treatment compared to those who did not.
 The study followed 1,000 patients with pure DCIS who underwent breast-conserving surgery with or without radiation.
 While women treated with radiation had a significantly lower DCIS recurrence rate than those who omitted radiation, they also experienced more invasive breast cancer recurrences (after a longer time from initial diagnosis to recurrence).
 This resulted in a small net lower breast cancer survival rate at 10 years for those who had radiation treatment.
 The average time to recurrence (DCIS or invasive breast cancer) for patients not receiving radiation was just under four years.
 For those receiving radiation, it was almost eight years.
 These findings need to be explained and confirmed with other studies.